Get started with the Customer.io MCP server

 403 errors after a successful connection

 If your MCP tool can connect and authenticate but every tool call fails with a 403, your account admin probably turned off the Customer.io MCP toggle.
 Customer.io checks the toggle on every request, so a freshly authorized client still gets rejected if the toggle is off.
-Ask your admin to re-enable MCP in Privacy, Data, & AI settings.
+Ask your admin to re-enable MCP in AI settings.

 Troubleshooting OAuth client not found error